Meet Stockholm Faculty

 DIS Stockholm Semester Faculty

-Specialist and educator in behavioral finance and senior advisor at Council Advisory Services Europe AB.
-He is author of a Swedish book about behavioral finance; "Börsens Psykologi - så vinner du över dina hjärnspöken och gör bättre aktieaffärer" (Sterners förlag, 2015).
-Long work experience (+20) in asset allocation, portfolio management and financial advisory from Handelsbanken Asset Management (www.handelsbanken.com) in Stockholm.
+Specialist and educator in behavioral finance, financial consultant and portfolio manager for a Swedish foundation (Åhlén-stiftelsen).
+He is author of a book about behavioral finance; "Börsens Psykologi - så vinner du över dina hjärnspöken och gör bättre aktieaffärer" (Sterners förlag, 2015).
+Lars-Erik has long work experience (+25) in asset allocation, portfolio management and financial advisory from Handelsbanken Asset Management (www.handelsbanken.com) in Stockholm.
 Educator in behavioral finance and portfolio theory at Handelsbanken.
 M.Sc of Economics and Business, Economic Analysis, Örebro University, Sweden.
 Certified Financial Analyst (CEFA), Stockholm School of Economics, Sweden.
+With DIS since 2020.

 Maria Carlsson